RestoRect: Degraded Image Restoration via Latent Rectified Flow & Feature Distillation: Experiments

 \section{Experiments}

 \textbf{Experimental Setup.} We implement our model in PyTorch and trained it on 8 NVIDIA H100 GPUs.
 Teacher pretraining is performed for 15-20 epochs depending on dataset convergence, while student phases I and II are each trained for 10 epochs.
-We use the Adam optimizer with momentum terms (0.9, 0.999).
-For fair comparison with prior work (\cite{he2023reti}), we adopt the same configuration of transformer blocks, attention heads, and channel dimensions: [3, 3, 3, 3], [1, 2, 4, 8], and [64, 128, 256, 512] from levels 1-4.
-During inference, we make 5 function evaluation calls for rectified flow generation, which yields both faster generation and higher-quality outputs compared to state-of-the-art methods.
+We use Adam optimizer with momentum terms (0.9, 0.999).
+For fair comparison with prior work \citep{he2023reti}, we adopt the same configuration of transformer blocks, attention heads, and channel dimensions: [3, 3, 3, 3], [1, 2, 4, 8], and [64, 128, 256, 512] from levels 1-4.
+During inference, we make 4 function evaluation calls for rectified flow generation, yielding faster generation and higher-quality outputs compared to state-of-the-art methods.
 Training follows the methodology of Reti-Diff and CIDNet across datasets and tasks.

-\textbf{Quantitative Evaluation.} For the low-light image enhancement (LLIE) task, we conduct experiments on LOL-v1 \cite{wei2018deep}, LOL-v2-real, LOL-v2-syn \cite{yang2021sparse}, and SID \cite{chen2019seeing}.
-Performance is evaluated with PSNR, SSIM, FID, and BIQI \cite{hore2010image,moorthy2010two}, where higher PSNR/SSIM and lower FID/BIQI indicate better results.
+\textbf{Quantitative Evaluation.} For the low-light image enhancement (LLIE) task, we conduct experiments on \hyperref[ac]{LOL}-v1 \citep{wei2018deep}, \hyperref[ac]{LOL}-v2-real, \hyperref[ac]{LOL}-v2-syn \citep{yang2021sparse}, and \hyperref[ac]{SID} \citep{chen2019seeing}.
 RestoRect achieves state-of-the-art performance across all datasets shown in Table \ref{tab:LLIE}, with improvements on almost every metric over the second-best methods (RetiDiff and CIDNet).
 The visual results shown in Figure \ref{fig:lolfig} highlight clear improvements in fine grained details shown in cyan boxes (please zoom in for clarity).